tBaxter/questions-for-employers/README.md

 For most orgs, the number of emergencies and unplanned extra hours should be near zero.
 Generally speaking, emergencies indicate either faulty DevOps or faulty management.
 There are times and places where extra hours should be expected -- if you're involved in taxes in the U.S. in any way, you know April is busy, for example -- so it's worthwhile to differentiate planned extra hours from unplanned.

 **Are the company’s managers inclined to call employees at home with questions or comments?**
-If so, that's bad.
-Doubly so if they'll call at night or weekends?
+If so, that could be an indicator of poor boundaries or a poor work-life balance.
+Or it could just be a busy boss trying to catch up with you.
+Use your judgement and ask follow-up questions if you're concerned.

 ## Bureaucracy

 **Walk me through the process of expensing a $[price] [item]**
-Choose the price and item -- that could be a $50 book or something larger.
-You're looking for a process that sounds reasonable and navigable for the price and item you chose.
+Choose an item and price -- that could be a $50 book or something larger, it doesn't matter.
+What you're looking for here is a process that sounds reasonable and navigable for the price and item you chose.

 **How many layers of company managers or executives does one have to go through to get approval for a new idea?**
 The more layers, the more difficult and time consuming it will be.
 Well-defined process can mitigate the difficulty, but it is still a good indicator of overall bureaucracy and speed.